Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 It also comes with a beveling work table, five throat plates, four rubber sanding drums, one belt sanding attachment, and six pieces of 80-grit sandpaper (one for each size spindle/belt).

-Although it comes with a small footprint/compact size, this sander has a pretty powerful motor, plenty of accessories, and sturdy, good quality build.
+Although it comes with a small footprint/compact size, this bench sander has a pretty powerful motor, plenty of accessories, and a sturdy, good-quality build.
 All bits and bobs can be stored on the tool, so you have a smaller chance to lose them.
 The conversion from the belt to spindle configuration and back again is super simple and relatively quick.
 Easy belt change, tension, and track settings make it working with this tool even more pleasant.

 The table is cast aluminum and a decent size.
 It tilts up to 45 deg(detents at 0,15,22.5,30,45) for bevel sanding.